Pickleball Injuries on The Rise: How to protect yourself on the court!

 achilles tendon problems

-How To Avoid Pickleball Injuries
+How To Avoid Injuries

 Work Out Consistently

 Even though Pickleball keeps your body active, it’s not a strength-based sport.
-So in order to have more strength in your muscles, you need to work out regularly.
+So to have more strength in your muscles, you need to work out regularly.
 Stronger muscles help give better endurance to your body which can help in reducing the chances of injury.

 For example, a lot of pressure can deviate from your knees if the supporting muscles of your legs (Quads, Hamstrings) are strong, and the same goes for other parts of your body.